TerryVelivasakis/TerryVelivasakis/README.md

 ## Network+

 I'm studying like crazy for the Network+ exam and am struggling with memorizing common ports.
 I wrote a python script to help with that.
 It takes the list of common ports from the compTIA network+ objectives and gives the protocol asking for the port number.
 It keeps a running tally of your correct guesses and will not repeat a port for at least 10 questions.

+## Security+

+Having gone through the Google Security Certificate was a good basis to start studying for the Security+ Exam.
+I'm using a combination of online videos, such as Professor Messer's series, and practice tests.
+I've found that the best way to learn is by doing.
+To add to the usual read and review study, I am also adding projects to the mix.
+I'm reconfiguring my firewall, adding a honeypot and working in AWS.